Getting to Cambridge

 Lunch: 12.30 pm – 1.30 pm

 Dinner: 6.00 pm – 7.00 pm

 These are all cafeteria service.
-You should explain to the staff in Cripps Court Cafeteria that you are an admissions candidate and they will look after you.
+You should explain to the Cafeteria staff that you are an admissions candidate and they will look after you.
 There is no charge for meals.